 Data science is a method for gleaning insights from structured and unstructured data using approaches ranging from statistical analysis to machine learning.
-For most organizations, data science is employed to transform data into value in the form improved revenue, reduced costs, business agility, improved customer experience, the development of new products, and the like.
+For most organizations, it is employed to transform data into value in the form of improved revenue, reduced costs, business agility, improved customer experience, the development of new products, and the like.
 Data science gives the data collected by an organization a purpose.

 For further insight into the business value of data science, see “The unexpected benefits of data analytics” and “Demystifying the dark science of data analytics.”

 While the number of data science degree programs are increasing at a rapid clip, they aren’t necessarily what organizations look for when seeking data scientists.
 Candidates with a statistics background are popular, especially if they can demonstrate they know whether they are looking at real results; have domain knowledge to put results in context; and communication skills that allow them to convey results to business users.